 Notes:-

 - (1) Wilmar International Limited is deemed to be interested in the shares held by Newbloom Pte.
 Ltd. by virtue of its 100% shareholding interest in Newbloom Pte.
-Ltd. - (2) Mr Henry Maknawi is deemed to be interested in the shares held by Kencana Holdings Pte.
-Ltd. by virtue of his 43.41% shareholding interest in Kencana Holdings Pte.
-Ltd.
+Ltd.. - (2)shareholding interest in Kencana Holdings Pte.
+Ltd..

 Twenty Largest Shareholders